 Each Fund shall pay all of its expenses and its due proportion of any expenses allocated to it, other than those expressly assumed by the Manager.
-To the extent that expenses are attributable to a specific Class of a Fund, that Class shall bear such expenses.
-These expenses may include the costs of (i) establishing and maintaining the Company, the relevant Fund and the Shares with any governmental or regulatory authority or with any Regulated Market and the fees of any paying agents and/or local representatives at normal commercial rates, (ii) management, administration (including compliance), custodial and related services, (iii) preparation, printing and posting of Prospectuses, sales literature and reports to Shareholders, the Central Bank and governmental agencies, (iv) taxes, (v) commissions and brokerage fees, (vi) auditing, tax, legal, accounting regulatory, compliance, fiduciary and other professional advisers fees, (vii) insurance premiums and (viii) other operating expenses including the disbursements of the Depositary, the Manager and any of their agents.
+These expenses may include the costs of (i) establishing and maintaining the Company, the relevant Fund and registering the Company, the relevant Fund and the Shares with any governmental or regulatory authority or with any Regulated Market and the fees of any paying agents and/or local representatives at normal commercial rates, (ii) management, administration (including compliance), custodial and related services, (iii) preparation, printing and posting of Prospectuses, sales literature and reports to Shareholders, the Central Bank and governmental agencies, (iv) taxes, (v) commissions and brokerage fees (in accordance with and subject to Article 13 of MiFID II Delegated Directive), (vi) auditing, tax, legal, accounting regulatory, compliance, fiduciary and other professional advisers fees, (vii) insurance premiums and (viii) other operating expenses including the disbursements of the Depositary, the Manager and any of their agents.

 The Articles of Association provide that the Directors shall be entitled to a fee by way of remuneration for their services at a rate to be determined from time to time by the Directors.
 The Directors' annual remuneration for the forthcoming calendar year will be disclosed in the Prospectus.
-The Directors' remuneration will not exceed EUR350,000 for the calendar year ending 31 December 2017.
+The Directors' remuneration will not exceed EUR350,000 for the calendar year ending 31 December 2018.
 In addition to such fees the Directors shall be entitled to be reimbursed out of the assets of the Company for all travelling, hotel and other reasonable out-of-pocket expenses properly incurred by them in attending and returning from meetings of the Directors or any meetings in connection with the business of the Company.
-None of the Directors affiliated to Frank Russell, the Manager, the Administrator or the Depositary will receive a Director's fee.
+None of the Directors affiliated to Russell Investments, the Manager, the Administrator or the Depositary will receive a Director's fee.